 2 Class Engagement

-In previous semesters, I have had a deliberately hard-line attendance policy.
-In light of the public health crisis, I have done away with this policy, as it does not align with my general philosophy of treating students as junior colleagues.
+In previous semesters, I maintained a deliberately hard-line attendance policy.
+However, in light of ongoing public health concerns and my philosophy of treating students as junior colleagues, I’ve revised this approach.
 (It also does not align with my goal of making it through the pandemic without getting COVID… yay, high risk of complications)

 2.1 Life Happens